Queens Park Rangers 0 Nottingham Forest 1

 The site also featured an Olympic stadium.
 This was called the Great Stadium and held 68,000 spectators.
 Predominantly a greyhound track from 1926 onwards, it also staged athletics and speedway as well as boxing, concerts, rugby, American football and the 1966 World Cup game between Uruguay and France.
 Rangers themselves played here for 3 seasons, between 1931-33 and 1962-63, in what proved abortive attempts to attract larger crowds than they could at Loftus Road.
 For a time it seemed every town wanted its own White City, and imitations sprang up in Cardiff, Glasgow, Manchester, Liverpool, Hull and elsewhere.

 White City survives only as the name of the housing estate opposite the ground.
 The stadium was demolished in 1985 and the site used for a BBC studio.
-Nowadays it’s covered by a shopping centre, with the street that once ran past the turnstiles diverted into a cul-de-sac.
+Nowadays it’s covered by new buildings, with the street that once ran past the turnstiles diverted into a cul-de-sac.
 In its last days this was a shabby place, starved of funds and supporting a dog-racing culture in terminal decline.
 Yet it had a faded glory, and it left a void in Shepherd’s Bush that has never been filled.

 The Pogues commemorated it in 1989:

 Like Atlantis you just disappeared from view